 - Has shorter legs and hence doesn’t stand quite so tall.

 - Bred for conformation they’re usually far closer to how the breed standard is written than the American type.

-What Does A Typical American Or Field Type Labrador Look Like?
+What Does A Typical American or Type Labrador Look Like?

 - Has a lighter, slimmer-looking body.
 With a more athletic build, lithe and finer boned, they look more agile and “ready to go”.

-- Has a head that’s not as wide as their English cousins.
-The skull and face are noticeably narrower, and their muzzle more streamlined and longer than the English lab.
+- They have a head that’s not as wide as their English cousins.
+The skull and face are noticeably narrower, and their muzzle is more streamlined and longer than the English lab.

 - Has a thinner and longer neck which adds to its more lithe and athletic look.